Samaipata, Bolivia: Climate

-Samaipata's climate is classified as a Subtropical highland climate, abbreviated "Cfb" by the Köppen climate classification system and "Crbl" by the Trewartha climate classification system.
+Samaipata's climate is classified as a subtropical highland climate, abbreviated "Cfb" by the Köppen climate classification system and "Cfbl" by the Trewartha climate classification system.
 The climate is temperate, semi-dry in the winter months, and mild with an average annual temperature of 19.9 °C. During the winter months cold fronts called Surazos come from the Argentine Pampas and enter the plains and valleys of Santa Cruz, these cold winds combined with the altitude can reach temperatures below freezing.
 In the summer, the days are warm and the nights cool.
 Frost occurs on nine days in an average year, mostly in the winter months.

 Viniculture

 Samaipata has a wine culture dating back to the first Spanish settlements in the Valleys of Santa Cruz.
 Although it had a dwindling production during the Republican Era, in recent years it has established itself as one of the most prominent wine regions in Bolivia.
 It is now the second wine region in terms of planted area and attracts an increasing number of ecotourists, particularly from Santa Cruz, Bolivia's largest city.

 There are three established wineries in the region: Uvairenda (where the 1750 Wines are produced), Bodegas Landsua, and El Último Vargas.
 Located at 1.750 m.a.s.l., Samaipata has arisen as its main representative for its high-quality wines and its success in the Bolivian market.

-Known for its views and pleasant weather, Samaipata proves to be a good place for vitiviniculture.
-Seasonal and day/night temperature variation together with protection from the cold winds from the South, provided by the hills that surrounds the numerous valleys, Samaipata and the rest of the Valleys of Santa Cruz have become an area of increased interest for its vinicultural potential.
+Known for its views and pleasant weather, Samaipata proves to be a good place for viniculture.
+Seasonal and day/night temperature variation together with protection from the cold winds from the South, provided by the hills that surrounds the numerous valleys, Samaipata and the rest of the Valleys of Santa Cruz have become areas of increased interest for its vinicultural potential.

 The main varieties produced are Tannat, Cabernet Sauvignon, Syrah, Barbera, Malbec, Torrontés grapes becoming the emblematic grapes of the region.
 Other varieties cultivated, although in a lesser quantity, are Cabernet Franc, Malbec, Sauvignon Blanc and Riesling.

-Many of the vineyards of Samaipata are walking distance from the town center.
-Most vineyards provide guided tours which includes a wine tasting at the end of the tour.
+Many of the vineyards of Samaipata are within walking distance from the town center.
+Most vineyards provide guided tours which include a wine tasting at the end of the tour.